-Night of Ideas is a 24-hour virtual marathon of philosophical debate and artistic performances kicking off on January 28, 2021, coordinated by the Institut Français, Paris and co-produced by the Cultural Services of the French Embassy in the United States.
+Night of Ideas is a 24-hour virtual marathon of philosophical debate and artistic performances.
+The event is coordinated by the Institut Français, Paris and co-produced by the Cultural Services of the French Embassy in the United States.

 Night of Ideas is going virtual for the first time in 2021.